Chris Sawyer: Development style

 Asked about his philosophy and style for game design, Sawyer indicated that he had "just kind of worked on ideas which I thought were fun at the time."
 He has identified a Lego-like approach to his work, in which the player deals with small, individual components that go on to be part of larger, more intricate systems.
 He has also expressed a dislike of modern 3D graphics, describing this as a reason he let Frontier develop RollerCoaster Tycoon 3.
 "The world of games moved on and I didn't, and I miss the flawed style and clunky simplicity of games from 20 years ago.
 I admire the amazing graphics and awesome size and realism of many modern games but for some reason can't summon much enthusiasm to play them."

 Personal life

 Sawyer values privacy, rarely gives interviews and does not have a social media presence.
 Asked about his relative lack of a public online presence in 2013 he said that social media "takes time away from what I need to concentrate on"; he added in 2016 that he prefers "to let the games do the talking".
 He volunteers with the media team at a local primary school.
 Sawyer travels the world to visit roller coasters as an enthusiast, and gave his "coaster count" at 770 in 2024.
-He gave his favourites as Taron (Phantasialand, Germany), Zadra (Energylandia, Poland), Balder (Liseberg, Sweden), and Ravine Flyer II (Waldameer, USA).
+He gave his favourites as Taron (Phantasialand, Germany), Zadra (Energylandia, Poland), Balder (Liseberg, Sweden), and Ravine Flyer II (Waldameer & Water World, USA).